Working for us

 We believe that effective professional development is an essential component in our drive for excellence.
-We are committed to providing training as appropriate to your role, stage in your career and future aspirations.
-The Holy Cross School is an accredited ‘Investors In People Silver’ organisation and will support your on-going professional development.
+We are committed to providing training as appropriate to your role, stage in your career and future aspirations and will support your on-going professional development.

 Continuing Professional Development